Rakibrahman016/thermal-oracle/README.md

 folds; under a negative-Pearson objective that denotes zero correlation rather than divergence, but the original training environment could not be reproduced to test lower learning rates directly.
-No conclusion in the paper depends on it — the analysis is otherwise model-free.
+No conclusion in the paper depends on it: the analysis is otherwise model-free.

 ## Citation